 4. Look for properties that aren’t perfect.

-Staging, professional photos, drone video are all things that will help the SELLER get more money.
+Staging, professional photos, and drone videos are all things that will help the SELLER get more money.
 Look for properties that are not as desirable for everyone.
-Listings that have cell phone photos, are cluttered, dirty, or that are tenanted will have less competition.
+Listings that have cell phone photos cluttered, dirty, or that are tenanted will have less competition.

 5. Work with a great agent.